spree/spree/README.md

 Customizing
 -------

-Copy the `spree_bootstrap_frontend.css.scss` file from `assets/stylesheets/store` into the place in your application and edit as required.
+Copy the `spree_bootstrap_frontend.css.scss` file from `assets/stylesheets/store` into the same location in your application and edit as required.

 To style your spree store just override the bootstrap 3 variables.
 The full list of bootstrap variables can be found [here](http://getbootstrap.com/customize/#less-variables).
 You can override these by simply redefining the variable before the `@import` directive.
 For example: